|Instructor||John Foley email@example.com|

 40% - Projects

-Starting Week 2 or 3, you will know enough C to be able to work on a small project.
+Starting Week 4, you will begin work on a small project.
 We will work on selecting one or two appropriate projects together.
 You will not be able to work in groups or to use any projects from other classes (i.e., CS230) for these projects.
 You will either do 1 medium sized project (40pts) or 2 small projects (20 pts each).
-More information on the projects will be distributed then.
+More information on the project and suggestions are available here.

 Where are the slides?